NVIDIA Corporation

 Probate of Small Estate:

-The service of an attorney for the probate of a small estate (an estate that is not subject to current state or federal estate taxation), up to the maximum as shown in Schedule of Benefits
+The service of an attorney for the probate of a small estate (an estate that is not subject to current state or federal estate taxation), up to the maximum as shown in Schedule of Benefits.
+This benefit does not apply when there are applicable state-mandated attorney fees.

 Elder Matters